-As noted above, we plan to compute three runs of the algorithm, namely the "Early", "Late", and "Final" Runs at about 4 hr, 12 hr, and 2 months after observation time (currently 5, 16, and 3.5).
+As noted above, we intend to compute three runs of the algorithm, namely the "Early", "Late", and "Final" Runs at about 4 hr, 12 hr, and 2.5 months after observation time.
 The simplest approach is chosen, namely to maintain three entirely separate sets of files and to compute everything in each run.
 This eliminates dependencies between runs and facilitates retrospective processing.